googleanalytics/autotrack/README.md

 ga('send', 'pageview');
 ```

-Note that the `autotrack` source file still includes the code for all plugins.
+Note that the `autotrack.js` source file still includes the code for all plugins.
 To build a custom version of the script with only the desired plugins, see the [custom builds](#custom-builds) section below.

 ## Plugins